deis/deis/docs/managing_deis/upgrading-deis.rst

     When upgrading an AWS cluster older than Deis v1.6, a :ref:`migration_upgrade` is preferable.

-    On AWS, Deis enables the :ref:`PROXY protocol <proxy_protocol>` by default.
+    On AWS, Deis v1.6 and above enables the :ref:`PROXY protocol <proxy_protocol>` by default.
-    If an in-place upgrade is required, run ``deisctl config router set proxyProtocol=1``, enable PROXY protocol for ports 80 and 443 on the ELB, add a ``TCP 443:443`` listener, and change existing targets and health checks from HTTP to TCP.
+    If an in-place upgrade is required on a cluster running a version older than v1.6, run ``deisctl config router set proxyProtocol=1``, enable PROXY protocol for ports 80 and 443 on the ELB, add a ``TCP 443:443`` listener.

 Upgrade Deis clients
 ^^^^^^^^^^^^^^^^^^^^